yasinkaymaz/CAAPS/README.md

 Rscript scripts/PASseq_chisquire_beta_v4.R <code>

-You can adjust the config file to change the accession entries in the given format
+You can adjust the config file to change the accession entries

-accession:
-- SRR1
-- SRR2
-- ...

-__Currently maintained by BMGlab__